Caught Stealing (novel)

-Caught Stealing is a crime novel by American author Charlie Huston, first published on January 1, 2004.
+Caught Stealing is a crime novel by American author Charlie Huston, published on May 31, 2005 by Ballantine Books.
 The book is told in first-person narration by Henry “Hank” Thompson, a bartender in New York City who becomes embroiled in a struggle between several criminals.
 The book is the first in the Henry Thompson Series, followed by Six Bad Things and A Dangerous Man.
 A film adaptation of the novel was released in 2025.

+Conception

+Huston drew on their (Note: Huston uses they/them pronouns.) experiences working as a bartender in New York when writing the book.
+In an interview with the Motion Picture Association, they stated: "It's a classic first novel where I used so much of my personal experience — everything up to when the guns came out."
+Huston also struggled with sobriety, which helped inform the protagonist's alcoholism.